2003—Condoleeza Rice admits Pres. George W.[MD] Bush’s State of the Union claim that Saddam tried to buy uranium from Niger was “wrong.”

 1967—Israeli planes and boats attack the unarmed U.S. spy ship Liberty with rockets, machine guns, and napalm; 34 sailors are killed, 171 wounded.

-1966—Over Barstow, five USAF jets fly in formation for a photo at the request of GE marketers.
+1966—Five U.S.A.F. jets fly in formation over Barstow, Calif., for a photo requested by GE marketers.
 Two crash, including the Valkyrie, worth $5 billion in today’s money.
 Two pilots die.

 1956—Tech.
 Sgt.
 Richard B. Fitzgibbon, Jr. becomes the first U.S. serviceman to die in Vietnam.
 He’s murdered by a fellow American airman.

 1952—“I would never send troops [to Vietnam],” says Pres.
 Eisenhower.

 1944—U. Chi.
 Pres.
 R.M.
 Hutchins warns the GI Bill will turn “colleges [into] educational hobo jungles.”